 Visitors entering the Fairmont Copley Plaza Hotel’s main entrance on St. James Avenue pass by two large, gilded lions guarding the door.
-The lions are quite distinctive and were adopted by the former Copley Plaza hotel as their logo.
+These distinctive lions were adopted by the former Copley Plaza hotel as their logo.
 But they did not start their hotel career here, nor were they always golden.
 Also, there used to be three of them.

 The Kensington Lions Arrive

 Born in Dorchester, MA, Alexander Pope Jr. (1849-1924) sketched and modeled animals before going to work in his family’s lumber business.
 He later studied with William Rimmer before specializing in paintings, sculptures (two of which were purchased by Czar Alexander III), and lithographs of animals as well as animal portraits.
-Many of his paintings were in the trompe l’oeil, or fool-the-eye, style which makes the subjects look like real objects.
+He painted many works in the trompe l’oeil, or fool-the-eye, style which makes the subjects look like real objects.

 Moving to the Copley Plaza

 The lions remained in place until the Kensington Hotel was demolished in 1967 to make way for a parking lot.
-The parking lot was later filled in with One Exeter Plaza, a modern office building nicknamed the “Darth Vader Building” for its height, dark glass façade and Mansard roof.
+Later, One Exeter Plaza, filled the space.
+Wags nicknamed this modern office building the “Darth Vader Building” for its height, dark glass façade and Mansard roof.

-The two street-level lions were gilded and moved to their current position outside what was then the Copley Plaza hotel on St. James Avenue.
-The rooftop lion had been removed at an early date and he disappeared.
-His whereabouts are still unknown.
+The two street-level lions moved to their current position outside what was then the Copley Plaza hotel on St. James Avenue.
+The rooftop lion had been removed at an early date.
+He disappeared and his whereabouts are still unknown.

 The Copley Plaza was designed in 1910 by Blackall & Hardenbergh and opened in 1912.
 Its Renaissance Revival style and rusticated granite façade match that of the Boston Public Library’s original McKim Building.
 Ironically, this hotel replaced the old Museum of Fine Arts, which was designed by Sturgis and Brigham in an elaborate style purportedly inspired by London’s South Kensington Museum (now the Victoria and Albert Museum).
 So, in a sense, the lions went from one Kensington design to another, doubly earning their name.